Apply for a Caps and Lids Trading License in Dubai

 Licensing and Compliance Requirements

-Annual licence renewal before the expiry date
+Annual license renewal before the expiry date

 Maintaining a registered address within the free zone